-As at December 31, 2022 and 2021, the Group does not have financial assets and liabilities at FVPL.
+As at December 31, 2023 and 2022, the Group does not have financial assets at FVOCI and financial assets and liabilities at FVPL.

 Financial Assets at Amortized Cost.
 A financial asset shall be measured at amortized cost if both of the following conditions are met: